Level up your handmade garments with a fully enclosed french seam.

 If your pattern’s seam allowance is larger, divide it into thirds.
 Use 1/3 of it in step 1, and the remaining 2/3’s in step 4.

-Pin the fabric with right sides together.
+Pin the fabric with wrong sides together.
 I know, this goes against your pattern instructions.
 Trust.

 Sew a seam 5mm (1/4″) from the raw edge.